BIOMAKE/Variability_MEP_IO_Curve_App/README.md

 The code implements a stand-alone user-friendly app that can analyse the variability of MEP IO curves for individual subjects and larger subject populations with their trail-to-trail variability.
 The whole project is implemented in MATLAB (R2022b) and uses object-oriented programming.
 In this repository, `SampleCode.m` provides a basic introduction to code usage.
 More detailed instructions can be found inside the code.
 Moreover, a built-in instruction programme is also provided in this app.

+## Folder: Standalone_App
+This folder contains three app installers for Mac, Linux, and Windows. `MATLAB Runtime(R2022B)` is pre-required to install this MATLAB app.
+MATLAB® Runtime contains the libraries needed to run compiled MATLAB applications on a target system without a licensed copy of MATLAB.

 ## Folder: Functions
 1. `modelCalibration.m`: This class provides three optimisation algorithms to calibrate the provided model.
 2. `Hill5PCurveModel.m`: This is the main model class, modified from the original code in the study of 'Goetz SM, Peterchev AV.
 A model of variability in brain stimulation evoked responses.
 In 2012 Annual International Conference of the IEEE Engineering in Medicine and Biology Society 2012 Aug 28 (pp. 6434-6437).
 IEEE.'.